splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_cisco/admin_login_to_cisco.md

 Admin login to Cisco devices
 ==========

-First of all, we need to grant permissions to access routers to Admin in Splynx.
-We have created a test admin who will login to devices:
+First of all, we need to grant permissions to access routers for the Admin in Splynx.
+We have created a test admin which we will use login to devices:

 ![Administrators](administrators.png)